 Further work is needed to tune the GMRES convergence tolerance, to investigate alternative GMRES preconditioning strategies, and to investigate the speed of the algorithms in computing environments where half, single, and double precisions are supported in hardware.
+A first step in this direction is the recent performance study of Haidar et al. [16], which shows promising results.

-These results can be viewed in a different way by comparison with a standard Ax = b solver based on LU factorization in precision u.
+Our results can be viewed in a different way by comparison with a standard Ax = b solver based on LU factorization in precision u.
 By using Algorithm 1.1 or GMRES-IR with $u_f = u^{1/2}$ we can solve the system more accurately and up to twice as fast, the speed advantage arising because the $O(n^3)$ part of the work is potentially all done at lower precision.

-The second contribution of this work is to give general backward error and forward error analyses of iterative refinement that include almost all previous ones as special cases and improve on some existing results.
+The second contribution of this work is to give general backward error and forward error analyses of iterative refinement that include almost all previous ones as special cases and improve upon some existing results.
 Crucially, the analyses include four precisions as parameters, which is necessary in order for them to apply to GMRES-IR.
 Our numerical experiments confirm the predictions of the theory regarding conditions for convergence and the limiting backward and forward errors of Algorithms 1.1 and 8.1.
-The analyses should be useful for understanding further algorithmic variants that may be proposed, for example ones based on approximate LU factors (such as those from incomplete factorizations), or on different iterative solvers.
+The analyses should be useful for understanding further algorithmic variants that may be proposed, for example, ones based on approximate LU factors (such as those from incomplete factorizations) or on different iterative solvers.